hatninja/AOLS2/README.md

 **/diceroll (sides)** -
 Rolls a 6-sided die by default.
 You can specify how many sides the die has.
 The result will be announced in the room.

-**/timer (seconds)**
+**/timer (minutes)**
 Use without an argument to use it as a stopwatch.
-Use seconds to run an automatic timer.
+Add minutes to run an automatic timer.

 **/lock (password)** -
 Locks a room with a password.
 Users are required to use a key to enter.
 (See Below.)